aantoniuk-gl/DSP/README.md

 # How to run
 `bash run.sh N`, where N is number of DSP instances

-All instances will e running on ports from 8081 to 808N
+All instances will be running on ports from 8081 to 808N

 Example `bash run.sh 5`.
-Five intanses will be running:
+Five instances will be running:
 * java -jar target/crypto.poc.dsp-1.0-SNAPSHOT.jar --server.port=8081
 * java -jar target/crypto.poc.dsp-1.0-SNAPSHOT.jar --server.port=8082
 * java -jar target/crypto.poc.dsp-1.0-SNAPSHOT.jar --server.port=8083